monster-js/monster-js/docs/router/route-changes-subscription.md

 ## 3. Subscribing to Query Parameter Changes

-In addition to route parameters, Weco JS allows you to subscribe to changes in query parameters using the `routeQueryParamChange()` method.
+In addition to route parameters, Monster JS allows you to subscribe to changes in query parameters using the `routeQueryParamChange()` method.
 This is useful when the query string in the URL is updated, but the route itself remains the same.

 ### Example: Subscribing to Query Parameter Changes